jamstheman/kolache/README.md

 4.)
 The WR-703N will scans for available wifi networks.
 It will find unencrypted wifi or WEP and crack them.

 5.)
-Once on the target network, does an arp scan / nmap of hosts and other 'fun things' (Navy).
+Once on the target network, does an arp scan / nmap of hosts and other 'fun things'.

 6.)
 The WR-703N will find its way to internet.